-Publisher’s Weekly (Starred Review) pointed to the moral ambiguities brought forward by the story.
-What were the main ones?
+The Publisher’s Weekly’s review of the first bookpointed to the moral ambiguities brought forward by the series.
+What are the main ones?

 Espionage, like war, is full of horrific choices, but often they are decisions one has to make alone in the field.